Deynuh/WhatsCookin/README.md

 - As a user, I want to be able to select a restaurant in my list and view the restaurant in detail
 - As a user, I want to be able to delete recipes from my list
-- As a user, I want to be able to delete restaurants from my list
+- As a user, I want to be able to delete restaurants from my list As a user, I want to be able to save my recipe book and restaurant list to file As a user, I want to be able to be able to load my recipe book and restaurant list from file

+#### Citations:
+- JsonSerializationDemo